Darren Annon

-Darren Carlton Annon (born 17 February 1972 in Chelsea, England) is an English retired professional footballer.
-He made appearances in the Football League for Brentford, but played the majority of his career with non-League clubs Enfield, Farnborough Town and Margate.
+Darren Carlton Annon (born 17 February 1972) is an English former professional footballer.
+He made 20 appearances in the Football League for Brentford and played the majority of his career with non-League clubs Enfield, Farnborough Town and Margate.

 Career

 Carshalton Athletic

 A winger, Annon began his career at Isthmian League Premier Division club Carshalton Athletic and made his debut in October 1992.
 He made a handful of appearances during the 1992–93 season and established himself during the 1993–94 season, scoring 10 goals and attracting interest from Football League clubs.
 Annon departed the club in March 1994.

 Brentford

-Annon's form for Carshalton earned him a £20,000 transfer to Second Division club Brentford in March 1994.
-He made 9 appearances in what remained of the 1993–94 season and scored his first Bees goal in a 3–1 defeat to Stockport County on 29 March.
-Annon made his first appearance of the 1994–95 season as a substitute for Lee Harvey in a 1–0 home defeat to Peterborough United on 20 August 1994.
-After featuring as an unused substitute in a 2–0 win over Rotherham United three games later, Annon found himself out of the first team squad until November, when Paul Stephenson suffered a double skull fracture in a match versus Bradford City on 2 November, which opened up a place in the team.
+Annon's form for Carshalton Athletic earned him a £20,000 transfer to Second Division club Brentford in March 1994.
+He made 9 appearances during what remained of the 1993–94 season and scored his first Bees goal in a 3–1 defeat to Stockport County on 29 March.

+Annon was largely out of favour during the early months of the 1994–95 season, until a double skull fracture suffered by Paul Stephenson in a match versus Bradford City on 2 November 1994 opened up a place in the team.
 Annon made his first start of the season in a Football League Trophy first round match against Gillingham on 8 November and celebrated his return to the team with the opening goal in a 3–1 victory.
 He started in the following game, an FA Cup first round match away to Cambridge United and scored the opening goal in a 2–2 draw.
 Annon made his first league start of the 1994–95 season in a 2–1 victory over Brighton & Hove Albion on 26 November 1994, which kicked off a run of 10 consecutive appearances.
-He scored his third goal of the season in a 7–0 mauling of Plymouth Argyle at Griffin Park on 17 December.
+He scored his third goal of the season in a 7–0 win over Plymouth Argyle at Griffin Park on 17 December.
 Annon's final appearance of the season came in a 2–1 victory over Hull City on 21 January 1995.
-After Paul Stephenson's return to fitness, Annon only received one more call into the first team during the season, featuring as an unused substitute in the return league game with Rotherham United on 18 March.
-Annon made 13 appearances during the 1994–95 season and scored three goals.
-Annon was out of favour during the 1995–96 season and made just one appearance, coming on as a substitute for Denny Mundee in a 2–0 defeat to league leaders Swindon Town on 2 September 1995.
-Annon departed the Bees in February 1996, after making 23 appearances and scoring five goals during his two years with the club.
+After Paul Stephenson's return to fitness, Annon only received one more call into the first team squad during the remainder of the season.
+He made 13 appearances during the 1994–95 season and scored three goals.

+Annon was out of favour during the 1995–96 season and made just one appearance, as a substitute for Denny Mundee in a 2–0 defeat to league leaders Swindon Town on 2 September 1995.
+Annon departed the Bees in February 1996, after making 23 appearances and scoring four goals during his two years with the club.